Homemade Ranch Dressing

 What is the difference between ranch dressing and ranch dip?

-More Salads with Creamy Salad Dressings
+More Salads and Creamy Salad Dressings

 Pin this now to find it later